alessdelo/pytest-03/README.md

 # firstpytest
-hello world phyton-heroku via github

-# app01.py
-very basic test in heroku with a first test of....
+This is a very basic test of Python implementation on Heroku platform, it uses Flask module to show html pages.